ctII/filebrowserui/README.md

 a quick and dirty ui for uploading to filebrowser

 ## Testing
-Testing uses the environment variables:
+Testing uses the configuration in config-test.json
-* FILEBROWSER_USERNAME
-* FILEBROWSER_PASSWORD
-* FILEBROWSER_HOST